Rapid Response Team (Tier III Support Team)

 Are there other Tier III supports a school team can access (aside from contacting RRT)?

-Examples of Tier 3 team resources that we recommend along with regularly assessing and building Tier1 and Tier 2 MTSS systems with assistance from your MTSS and FIT TOSA support.
+Here are some identified Tier 3 resources that we recommend, along with regularly assessing and building Tier 1 and Tier 2 MTSS systems with assistance from your MTSS and FIT TOSA support.

 Schools may also want to consult with their school social workers, QMHPs, school counselors, school psychologists, or RESJ and other community partners who often know how to access timely mental health, culturally responsive, and behavioral support for individual students.